uttam1216/CoReaSON/README.md

 <b> code_files </b> contains Python codes for data_preprocessing, feature extraction, model and an utilities file with many common functions.  <br>
 <b> data_files </b> contains a Readme.txt file with instructions. <br>

+<b>Affiliations: </b> The source code is being published in affiliation with University of Bonn (https://www.uni-bonn.de/de) and the Lamarr Institute (https://lamarr-institute.org/).

+<b>Acknowledgements: </b> This work was partially funded by the Ministry of Culture and Science of the State of North Rhine-Westphalia, Germany (“iBehave”).